-The container automatically discovers managed beans (according to the rules of Section 3.1.1, "Which Java classes are managed beans?") and session beans in bean archives and searches the bean classes for producer methods, producer fields, disposer methods and observer methods.
+The container automatically discovers managed beans (according to the rules of Which Java classes are managed beans?) in bean archives and searches the bean classes for producer methods, producer fields, disposer methods and observer methods.

 12.4.1.
 Type discovery